 Offer EU member states and expert community to discuss how to support the new EU wide strategic framework implementation which was endorsed on 14th November by the Foreign Affairs Council (FAC).
 In working sessions MS will discuss the possibilities to strengthen coordination and cooperation from their perspective in order to pursue comprehensive approach and more coherent SSR engagement.
 In second session MS should discuss the risks of SSR engagement, which will feed the elaboration of risk assessment methodology, as a concrete action for implementation of the SSR framework.

-Building on the mechanism of the informal dialogue on DSR established between the three organizations, the workshop aims to provide a platform for exchange among experts and practitioners from the UN, EU and NATO.
+Building on the mechanism of the informal dialogue on Defence Sector Reform (DSR) established between the three organizations, the workshop aims to provide a platform for exchange among experts and practitioners from the UN, EU and NATO.
 The workshop also presents an opportunity to expand the dialogue to other actors in the area of DSR, in particular the African Union and the Economics Community of West African States (ECOWAS).

-The workshop provides an opportunity to the appointed DSR focal points and relevant experts from partner organizations to identify practical challenges and possible approaches to enhanced cooperation during the planning, implementation and monitoring of DSR support.
-This should focus the discussion on practical cooperation issues for more effective and efficient delivery of DSR in the field.
+The workshop provides an opportunity to the appointed DSR focal points and relevant experts from partner organizations to identify practical challenges and possible approaches to enhance cooperation throughout the planning, implementation and monitoring of DSR support.
+This is intended to place the focus of the discussion on issues arising in practical cooperation, to ensure a more effective and efficient delivery of DSR in the field.

 The Dutch Ministry of Foreign Affairs has requested the support of ISSAT to organise a 2-day sensitisation briefing on SSR for EU, NATO - with a specific focus on the role of the military.
 The briefing will take place from 1-2 June in Brussels at the Permanent Representation of the Netherlands to the EU, and bring together approximately 20-30 representatives from the EU, NATO and perhaps some member states - including Dutch ministries.